Hardlight

-Hardlight (stylised as HARDlight) is a British video game developer founded by Sega and based in Leamington Spa, England.
-Revealed in January 2012, it is focused on mobile games for smartphones and has become one of Sega's five studios under Sega Europe.
+Hardlight is a British video game developer founded by Sega and based in Leamington Spa, England.
+Revealed in January 2012, it is focused on mobile games for smartphones and became a part of Sega Europe in 2019.

-Founded by Sega employee Chris Southall, Hardlight initially began work on research and development for handheld video game consoles, but soon shifted to mobile games after being asked by Sega as part of an initiative to increase mobile game development outside of Japan.
-Hardlight has since developed several mobile games in the Sonic the Hedgehog and Crazy Taxi video game series.
-In 2019, Hardlight was more closely integrated into parent Sega Europe.
-Hardlight's games have received numerous downloads, with Sonic Dash having been downloaded millions of times.
+Founded by Sega employee Chris Southall, Hardlight initially began work on research and development for handheld game consoles, but soon shifted to mobile games after being asked by Sega as part of an initiative to increase mobile game development outside of Japan.
+Hardlight developed several mobile games in the Sonic the Hedgehog and Crazy Taxi video game series and its games received numerous downloads, with Sonic Dash having been downloaded millions of times.